 Sec.
-903.4 Sprinkler system monitoring and alarms.
-All valves controlling the water supply for automatic sprinkler systems, pumps, tanks, water levels and temperatures, critical air pressures and water-flow switches on all sprinkler systems shall be electronically supervised.
+903.4 Sprinkler system supervision and alarms.
+All valves controlling the water supply for automatic sprinkler systems, pumps, tanks, water levels and temperatures, critical air pressures and water-flow switches on all sprinkler systems shall be electronically supervised by a listed fire alarm control unit.

 - 1. Automatic sprinkler systems with less than 100 fire sprinklers protecting one-family and two-family dwellings. - 2.
-Limited area systems serving fewer than 20 sprinklers.

-- 3. Automatic sprinkler systems installed in accordance with NFPA 13R where a common supply main is used to supply both domestic water and the automatic sprinkler system and a separate shutoff valve for the automatic sprinkler system is not provided. - 4.
+Limited area systems serving fewer than 20 sprinklers. - 3.
+Automatic sprinkler systems installed in accordance with NFPA 13R where a common supply main is used to supply both domestic water and the automatic sprinkler system and a separate shutoff valve for the automatic sprinkler system is not provided. - 4.
 Jockey pump control valves that are sealed or locked in the open position. - 5.
 Control valves to commercial kitchen hoods, paint spray booths or dip tanks that are sealed or locked in the open position. - 6.
 Valves controlling the fuel supply to fire pump engines that are sealed or locked in the open position. - 7.
 Trim valves to pressure switches in dry, preaction and deluge sprinkler systems that are sealed or locked in the open position.

 SEC.
-96.1.907.2.10.2.
+96.1.907.2.11.4.
 FIRE ALARM AND DETECTION SYSTEMS-POWER SOURCE.

-Section 907.2.10.2 of the California Fire Code is revised to read:
+Section 907.2.11.4 of the California Fire Code is revised to read:

 Sec.
-907.2.10.2 Power source.
+907.2.11.4 Power source.
 In new construction and in newly classified Group R-3.1 occupancies, required smoke alarms shall receive their primary power from the building wiring when the wiring is served from a commercial source and shall be equipped with a battery backup.
 Smoke alarms shall emit a signal when the batteries are low.
 Wiring shall be permanent and without a disconnecting switch other than those required for overcurrent protection.
-Smoke alarms may be solely battery operated when installed in existing buildings, in buildings without commercial power or in buildings, which undergo alterations, repairs or additions regulated by section 907.2.10.6.
+Smoke alarms may be solely battery operated when installed in existing buildings, in buildings without commercial power or in buildings, which undergo alterations, repairs or additions regulated by section 907.2.11.5.

 SEC.
-96.1.907.2.10.6.
+96.1.907.2.11.5.
 ADDITIONS, ALTERATIONS OR REPAIRS TO GROUP R OCCUPANCIES.